PsychoTurkey/frans-rpg/README.md

 - listPlayers should give player levels as well
 - fillStore() reaally shoudl be changed (how to access it, amount of items per player, more healing items)
 - Find a home for the creation of the storeObject
-- storeObject in creatures[]?
-What if something loops trough it and cannot find certain variables? (eg listPlayers())
+- (storeObject in creatures[]?
+What if something loops trough it and cannot find certain variables? (eg listPlayers())) Righty: removed it from the creatures list.
+But why was it added there once?